eyeseast/visible-data/_posts/2012-06-09-how-dominant-is-rafael-nadal.markdown

         <h3>Novak Djokovic</h3>
     </div>
 </div>

-In this chart, each square represents a game won; each row is a set.
-What I hope this shows, is how little traction Nadal's opponents have found.

 Nadal enters the final without having dropped a set.
 Only one opponent has gotten to a tie-breaker.
 Djokovic, meanwhile, went to five sets twice and nearly lost in the quarterfinals to Jo-Wilfred Tsonga.